 Update 11/7/18: Kari Post Photography is no longer on Facebook as of December 2018.
 I have moved my photography feed over to Instagram.
-If you are an Instagram user, please follow my public photography handle @karipostphotography.
-I’m also down to less than 500 Facebook friends and have made my personal Instagram feed private as well (and knocked that followers list down to under 625 people)!
+If you are an Instagram user, please follow my public photography handle @karipostphoto.
+I have also made my personal Instagram feed private as well (and knocked that followers list down to under 500 people)!

 When I used to shoot professionally, amateur photographers would often come up to me and ask how they too could make a living off of photography.
 Traveling all over the world to visit and photograph exotic places and beautiful things sounds like a dream job and for some it is, but it wasn’t for me.